Judge Royall Tyler, Judge Jaffrey Pyncheon

 Royall Tyler's political fame rests on his persecution of the ruined, fugitive farmers of Daniel Shay's Rebellion.
 Tyler's literary fame rests on "The Contrast" (1787), sometimes said to be "the first American play"---influenced by Richard Sheridan's The School for Scandal, and by the repulsive ideas and specious arguments of Bernard de Mandeville, especially in "The Fable of the Bees; or Private Vices, Publick Benefits".

-Royall Tyler's social fame rests on his failed and eccentric courtship of Abigail "Nabby" Adams, the daughter of the then-future President John Adams and his wife Abigail.
+Royall Tyler's social fame rests on his eccentric, failed, and finally revengeful courtship of Abigail "Nabby" Adams, the daughter of the then-future President John Adams and his wife Abigail.
 Adams family biographers detail Tyler's emotional excesses and his manipulative, hypocritical, and ugly temper tantrums.

 Following the same pattern of courting both mother and daughter with the husband/father absent, that he would use later with more success against the Palmer family, Royall Tyler aroused John Adams' resentment.
 The future President wrote to his wife Abigail, "I don't like this method of courting Mothers.
 There is something too fantastical and affected in this Business for me.
 It is not nature, modest virtuous noble nature.".
 Nabby escaped.

-Royall Tyler's father was Royall "Pug Sly" Tyler, Sr., a successful politician well acquainted with the hypocrisies needed to gain public acclaim.
-Pug Sly had sent John Adams a copy of Mandeville's "The Fable of the Bees", with the comment that Mandeville "understood human nature and mankind better than any man that ever lived. . .Every man in public life ought to read that book to make him jealous and suspicious, &c.".
+Royall Tyler's father---Royall "Pug Sly" Tyler, Senior---a successful politician who was well acquainted with the hypocrisies needed to gain public acclaim.
+Pug Sly or Pugsly had sent John Adams a copy of Mandeville's "The Fable of the Bees", with the comment that Mandeville "understood human nature and mankind better than any man that ever lived. . .Every man in public life ought to read that book to make him jealous and suspicious, &c.".